 - Rear-facing car seats are NOT a safety risk just because a baby's legs are bent at the knees or because they can touch/kick the vehicle seat.

 - Rear-facing as long as possible is the recommendation of the American Academy of Pediatricians and can reduce injuries and deaths.
 Motor Vehicle Crashes are the #1 overall cause of death for children 14 and under.

 You may take the next step to a forward-facing car seat when your child is at least one year old, and you answer “yes” to either question:

 - Does your child exceed the car seat’s rear-facing height and weight limits?

 - Is your child’s head within one inch of the car seat top?

 According to SafeKids USA, you should follow these guidelines from birth to at least age 1 and 20 lbs:

 - Use a rear-facing car seat correctly in a back seat every time your baby rides in a car.

 - Use the right car seat for your baby’s weight and height.
-Infants are weighed and measured at every doctor visit, so be sure to keep track.
+Infants are weighed and measured at every doctor visit, so keep track.

-- Adjust the chest clip to armpit level.
+- Adjust the chest clip to the armpit level.